-Magnetron Tube Lifespan
+Microwave Magnetron Tube Lifespan

-The typical magnetron tube has an average life of 2,000 hours of operation.
-That means you should be able to cook and heat food in a typical microwave oven for 2,000 hours before then oven loses power.
+The typical microwave magnetron tube has an average life of 2,000 hours of operation.
+That means you should be able to cook and heat food in a typical microwave oven for 2,000 hours before the oven loses power.
 This may not seem like a lot of time until you think about how you use your microwave oven.
 If you are like most people, you probably use it for a few minutes or seconds at a time.
 If you used the microwave oven for a total of 15 minutes every day, it would take 22 years for it to reach the 2,000-hours-of-operation point.

 Lifespan Reduction Factors

 Although the average life of a magnetron tube is 22 years, a number of factors can cause that number to diminish and for the microwave oven to lose power more quickly.
-They include frequently putting too much metal in the microwave oven, consistently powering the it through a voltage that is too high or too low, improperly installing the appliance, obstructing the microwave oven's wave-guide and continually using the device at the upper limit of its heat tolerance.
+They include frequently putting too much metal in the microwave oven, consistently powering it through a voltage that is too high or too low, improperly installing the appliance, obstructing the microwave oven's wave-guide and continually using the device at the upper limit of its heat tolerance.